What is Bounce Rate?

 Following are some of the often cited reasons why visitors leave:

-- Website design (poor contrast, poor choice of color, fonts and other design elements)
+- Page design (poor contrast, poor choice of color, fonts and other design elements)

 - Confusing navigation